chrisistansell/Cyborg-Trackzeron/README.md

 ## Only for Classic, Compact, and Cyborg models with TEENSY++ 2.0 mainboards

-**This does not work with the Cyborg/Cyborg compact models.** It is for Azeron devices that use the Teensy++ 2.0 (green) mainboard.
+**This does not work with the current Cyborg/Cyborg compact models with the black proprietary microcontroller.** It is for Azeron devices that use the Teensy++ 2.0 (green) mainboard.
 The Teensy++ 2.0 was discontinued in 2021, and Azeron started producing models with their proprietary ARM/STM32-based (black) mainboard in late-2022.
 Before making this modification make sure you have ordered a board with a Teensy++ 2.0 PCB.
 This is not directly available on their website and you will have to special request it.
 A Teensy++ 2.0 board can be purchased secondary market, you will probably want to purchase a terminal block with screw mounts to make it more connection friendly.

 Additional testing will be performed on STM and RP2040 over the next few months.
 I'll keep you guys updated.
 If I can migrate to STM then we could potentially get 1000Hz polling rates.